24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 3. Bulk Water Extraction

-Submersible pumps for deep flooding (we've pumped basements with 24+ inches of standing water in single events).
+Submersible pumps for deep water (we've pumped basements with 24+ inches of standing water in single events).
 Truck-mounted extractors for finish-out water and carpet.
 See our water extraction service for equipment details.
-Most flooded Cedar Rapids basements are pumped to a damp surface within 2-4 hours of arrival.
+Most Cedar Rapids basements with standing water are pumped to a damp surface within 2-4 hours of arrival.

 4. Content Pack-Out